atreyeem99/ORCA-keywords/README.md

 - `{ B N1 * C}` all bonds involving N1
 - `fullScan true` if !ScanTS is requested, fullScan assures that the relaxed surface scan is fully carried out before the TS optimization is started (Default is false)
 - `{1 2 C}` constrain the internal coordinates connecting fragments 1 and 2
+- `{1 3 O}` optimize the internal coordinates connecting fragments 1 and 3